-Oftentimes, insureds pick too high of a deductible that in turn prevents them from making claims after a loss and using the insurance for its intended purpose.
-In many cases, insureds pick a deductible that’s a few thousand dollars higher than they should in an attempt to save less than $100 a year.
-This makes no sense because most of claims they submit will fall within the deductible; the insurance never gets utilized and the insured ends up paying for years on a policy he or she can never use.
+Insureds often choose high deductibles that prevent them from making claims after a loss and using insurance for its intended purpose.
+In many cases, insureds select a higher deductible than they can afford because they think they’re saving money.
+Most claims they submit will fall within the deductible and the insurance never gets utilized.
+The result: insureds end up paying for years on a policy they can never use.
 For the average property, a deductible that is more than $1000 is usually too high.
-Unless you live in a mansion or have high coverage limits, your deductible does not need to be over $1000.
-Depending on your coverage and policy premium amount, the difference in savings between a $1000 deductible and a $5000 deductible is usually less than $100-$200 annually!
-By having a high deductible, you’ve successfully eliminated thousands of dollars from your insurance settlement in order to save a few measly dollars per year (and saved your insurance company thousands of dollars… man, they’re gonna love you!)
-It is highly recommended that you dig up your policy and review the coverage limits and deductibles so you can determine if there is need to make any adjustments.
-If you need assistance, Phoenix Public Adjusting’s insurance experts will be glad to provide you with a complimentary review and analysis of your policy or policies and make sure you are adequately covered and have the appropriate deductibles.
+Only properties with extremely high values, such as mansions, or have high coverage limits require deductibles over $1000.
+Depending on coverage and policy premium amounts, the difference in savings between a $1000 deductible and a $5000 deductible is usually less than $100-$200 annually!
+A high deductible can eliminate thousands of dollars from insurance settlements while insureds save a few measly dollars per year.
+Reviewing policy and coverage limits and deductibles is necessary to determine if there is a need to make any adjustments.
+Phoenix Public Adjusting’s insurance experts provide complimentary reviews and analyses of policies to make sure you are adequately covered and have the appropriate deductibles.